One of the first and most essential things expats need to figure out in Thailand is how to open a bank account.

 A number of banks offer foreign currency accounts.
 On paper, that sounds like a good idea, but the restrictions placed on them often make them a tad unwieldy; the exchange fees charged if you want to deposit or withdraw funds are comparatively high.

-If you make a cash deposit or withdrawal, you’ll have to pay between 1% (Kasikorn Bank) and 2% (Citibank, Standard Customers), making it more expensive than if you just exchange it in cash or wire it directly.
+If you make a cash deposit or withdrawal, you’ll have to pay a 1 percent transaction fee at the majority of the banks, making it more expensive than if you just exchange it in cash or wire it directly.
 In addition, unlike Thai Baht accounts, foreign deposits are not protected in case the bank goes bankrupt.

-The main benefit is lower fees if you are receiving and sending large amounts in USD by wire transfer.
-In this case, you only pay 0.25% each way.
-Citibank offers the best deal at 0.125 percent for their Priority customers.
+The main benefit is lower fees if you’re receiving and sending large amounts in USD by wire transfer.
+In this case, you only pay 0.25 percent each way.
+UOB offers the best deal at 0.125 percent for their Priority customers.

 Given that debit cards are much easier to obtain than credit cards (no work permit required), some people find it’s enough and not worth the hassle of going through a credit card application process.

 ATMs in Thailand are a lot more functional than what you might be used to back home: Thais tend to use ATMs not only to withdraw money, but to make bank transfers and pay their bills.

 I remember when I got my first debit card; I was told that the fee to withdraw money from the ATM of a different bank was ‘three’.
 I asked the teller if she meant three percent?
 Nope.
 It was three Baht!